saf-dmitry/taskpaper-mode/README.md

 Item is marked as complete by applying the `@done` tag.
 By default, items tagged with `@done` are visually crossed out.

 The command `C-c C-d` (`taskpaper-item-toggle-done`) toggles done state for item under cursor.
-If the option `taskpaper-complete-save-date` is non-nil, current date will be added to the `@done` tag.
-Additionally, you may specify a list of tags, which will be removed once the item is completed, using the option `taskpaper-tags-to-remove-when-done`.
+If the custom option `taskpaper-complete-save-date` is non-nil, current date will be added to the `@done` tag.
+Additionally, you may specify a list of tags, which will be removed once the item is completed, using the custom option `taskpaper-tags-to-remove-when-done`.

 ## Calendar Integration